victorcroisfelt/ris-random-access-channel-oracle/README.md

 ## Citing this Repository and License
 This code is subject to the MIT license.
 If you use any part of this repository for research, please consider to cite our aforementioned work.

+## Acknowledgement
+This work was supported by the Villum Investigator Grant “WATER” from the Velux Foundation, Denmark.